kubedb/docs/docs/guides/memcached/concepts/memcached-version.md

 ### spec.deprecated

 `spec.deprecated` is an optional field that specifies whether the docker images specified here is supported by the current KubeDB operator.
-For example, we have modified `kubedb/memcached:1.5.4` docker image to support custom configuration and re-tagged as `kubedb/memcached:1.6.22`.
-Now, KubeDB `0.9.0-rc.0` supports providing custom configuration which required `kubedb/memcached:1.6.22` docker image.
-So, we have marked `kubedb/memcached:1.5.4` as deprecated for KubeDB `0.9.0-rc.0`.

 The default value of this field is `false`.
-If `spec.deprecated` is set `true`, KubeDB operator will not create the database and other respective resources for this version.
+If `spec.deprecated` is set to `true`, KubeDB operator will skip processing this CRD object and will add a event to the CRD object specifying that the DB version is deprecated.

 ### spec.db.image